soudeepd/soudeepd.github.io/pages/pubs.md

 I also like to use the concepts of time series and spatial data in other disciplines.
 Here are some projects I have worked on so far, in collaboration with researchers from different places.

+- Chazin, H., **Deb, S.**, Falk, J., Srinivasan, A. (2017); New Statistical Approaches to Intra-individual Isotopic Analysis and Modeling Birth Seasonality in Studies of Herd Animals; Under revision, Archaeometry.

 - Prickett, K.C., Guiterrez, C., **Deb, S.**; U.S. Family Firearm Ownership and Firearm-Related Child Mortality from 1976 to 2014, In preparation.

-- Chazin, H., **Deb, S.**, Falk, J., Srinivasan, A. (2017); New Statistical Approaches to Intra-individual Isotopic Analysis and Modeling Birth Seasonality in Studies of Herd Animals; Under revision, Archaeometry.
+- Badrinathan, S., **Deb, S.**; Representation in Indian Politics : People's Priorities and Their Effect on Legislative Activity; In preparation.

 - **Deb, S.**, Smith, J., Alencar, A., Coe, M. (2016); IIC Brazil Summer Policy Lab Hydropower Construction and Deforestation: Linking Forest Cover to Changes in Water Balance. [[policy brief]](http://whrc.org/wp-content/uploads/2016/09/PB_Hydropower_Construction_and_Deforestation.pdf)